One Probe Won't Catch Them All: Towards Targeted Deception Detection: Introduction

 \textbf{System prompts dominate probe performance.} Through analysis of 2000 probes across varied configurations, we demonstrate that system prompt design explains 70.6\% of performance variance, substantially exceeding the impact of training data, layer selection, or token aggregation strategy.
 This finding justifies our focus on prompt-based approaches to improving deception detection.

-\textbf{Taxonomy-based prompts substantially improve detection.} By developing instruction pairs aligned with a human-interpretable taxonomy of deception \citep{druckman1991minds_eye}, we achieve a mean improvement of 0.108 AUC (20.5\% relative gain) across ten diverse deception datasets.
-Notably, every dataset had at least one taxonomy-based probe that outperformed the baseline approach.
+\textbf{Deception detection is heterogeneous, but targeted probes achieve strong performance.} While attempting to select a single universal probe shows modest gains (+0.032 AUC, 5.5\%), post-hoc oracle analysis reveals a much higher performance ceiling (+0.108 AUC, 20.5\%) when probes are matched to specific deception types from a human-interpretable taxonomy \citep{druckman1991minds_eye}.
+Importantly, experiments on synthetic data suggest this ceiling is achievable \emph{a priori}: when the deception type is known in advance, targeted probes often outperform the baseline.

-\textbf{Different deception types require different probes.} We identify which prompt types work best for which deception scenarios, and demonstrate through qualitative analysis that probes detect distinct semantic properties.
-This heterogeneity challenges the assumption of a universal deception detector and suggests deployment strategies should use targeted or ensemble approaches.
+\textbf{Organizations should match probes to their threat models.} We identify which prompt types work best for which deception scenarios, and demonstrate through qualitative analysis that probes detect distinct semantic properties.
+This heterogeneity challenges the assumption of a universal deception detector and suggests that organizations with well-defined threat models can achieve stronger detection by deploying appropriately matched probes.